Army visits Wake Forest on Saturday in Winton-Salem, N.C.

 EDGE: WAKE FOREST

-is 3-for-5 in field goal attempts this season and has hit all his extra points.
-Weaver has a strong leg with seven touch-backs on 12 kickoffs.
-Last year Weaver hit 15-of-19 field goal attempts.
-The Deacons have a very good punter in Alex Kinal who is averaging 44.0 per punt with seven placed inside the twenty yard line and he boomed one over fifty yards.
-John Armstrong is averaging 20.5 on kickoff returns and Tabari Hines is averaging 7.8 yards per punt return.
-The Demon Deacons have been average on their coverage units.
+who is a perfect 5-for-5 in field goal attempts this season and has hit all his extra points.
+The Deacons have a very good punter in Alex Kinal who is averaging 43.7 per punt with five placed inside the twenty yard line and five boomed over fifty yards.

 Dave Clawson has made his reputation as a coach capable of rebuilding a football program.
 He has turned around Fordham